 Hattah Matters

-From the age of three, our kids are elbow-deep in gaming, scrolling, eventually social media platforms - and plenty more we’ve never heard of.
+From the age of three, our kids are elbow-deep in gaming, scrolling, eventually social media - and plenty of other platforms we’ve never heard of.
 By the time they reach their teens, they have distant online lives we’re not part of.
 We know this, we talk about it often, but there’s another layer to the story.

 Historically, our kids were mentored by people, place and connection.
-The classic Rites of Passage tale – change and responsibility were marked with pride.
+The classic Rites of Passage tale – change and responsibility were marked with pride, by the people who knew them.
 Belonging and the formation of identity were treated with care.
 Today, the markers are blurred because our young people are apprenticed by algorithms and strangers, and it’s so hard for us to gatekeep who’s telling them who to be.

 So, what can we do?
 It’s a big question, but one thing we can do is rethink what it means to grow up today – not what it was like ‘when we were kids,’ but what it's like now.